jmamorim/jmamorim/README.md

 ## What I'm About

 I love taking on interesting challenges and turning them into something playable or useful.
-Right now I've been diving deep into **car physics in Unity** — who knows, it might just become a game 👀
+Right now I've been playing around with **car physics in Unity**

 I'm always keeping up with the latest in tech and games, and I geek out pretty hard over JRPGs.